informalsystems/tendermint-rs/docs/architecture/adr-004-light-client-cli.md

 The configuration contains an initial list of full nodes (peers).
 For the sake of simplicity, one of the peers is selected as the "primary", while the rest are considered "backups".
-Most of the data is downloaded from the primary, and double checked against the backups.
+Most of the data is downloaded from the primary, and double-checked against the backups.

 The state is considered "expired" if the difference between the current time and the time from the trusted header is greater than a configurable "trusting